Hey What's That Frequently Asked Questions

 What's the (shown at ...) business all about?

 The elevation data and the summit name data is fairly well synchronized, but can't match exactly.
-When we calculate the position of a peak it is usually is close to, but not exactly on top of, the location of the summit in the names database.
+When we calculate the position of a peak it is usually close to, but not exactly on top of, the location of the summit in the names database.
 If we only showed the location from the names database you'd ask How come a summit is listed at latitude 44.1111 on your map but you display it at 44.1112? and if we just showed the location from the computation you'd say I looked up Mount Squid in the latest US GNIS and it's supposed to be at 44.1111 but you say it's at 44.1112 so we figured we'd give you all the data.
 Of course, we could just round ...

 What's the Path Profiler?

-Build a path, hit "calculate profile," and you'll get the elevation profile (the hills and valleys you'd traverse as you travel that path).
-You can add points to the path by clicking on the map or by entering addresses and hitting "Find."
-If you hit "get route" the system (actually, Google's system) will find a smooth driving route between the last two points on the path.
+Build a path, hit calculate profile, and you'll get the elevation profile (the hills and valleys you'd traverse as you travel that path).
+You can add points to the path by clicking on the map or by entering addresses and hitting Find.
+If you hit get route the system (actually, Google's system) will find a smooth driving route between the last two points on the path.

-The Path Profiler doesn't quite do what I want ...
+The Path Profiler doesn't quite do what I want.
+Do you know of any similar sites?

 Data courtesy of the U.S. Geological Survey, NASA, Geonames.org, and the U.S. Naval Observatory.
 Colocation graciously provided by Midcoast Internet Solutions.
 None of those organizations endorse this site.